Part 5. Protein structure annotation settings

 server.
 Pockets overlapping with predicted interfaces may

-represent interesting targets for drug design and docking
+represent potential targets for drug design and docking

 simulations.